plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 ![jwt-debug](/img/vlookup_hot_singles_img/jwt_decode.png)

-We can then replace our issued token with the modified one and navigate to the `/admin` endpoint without issue to grasp the first part of the challenge's flag:
+We can then replace our issued token with the modified one and navigate to the `/admin` endpoint without issue, grasping the first `vlookup-hot-singles` challenge flag:

 ![authed-admin-endpoint](/img/vlookup_hot_singles_img/flag_one.png)